Mirror-Scribbles/JS-practice/README.md

 $parrafo1.textContent = "World War I (28 July 1914 – 11 November 1918), often abbreviated as WWI, was a global conflict fought between two coalitions, the Allied Powers and the Central Powers.
 Fighting took place throughout Europe, the Middle East, Africa, the Pacific, and parts of Asia.";

+// mini project with Js DOM. + an event listener

+let $text = "this si just a proof of what I am capable of doing with Js on my own";

+const $div = document.createElement("div"), $h2 = document.createElement("h2");

+const $paragraph = document.createElement("p");

+$div.classList = "dive_run";

+$h2.textContent = $text;

+$paragraph.textContent = "The Document Object Model (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.
+This guide will introduce the DOM, look at how the DOM represents an HTML document in memory and how to use APIs to create web content and applications";

+$div.append($h2, $paragraph)

+document.body.appendChild($div);

 // DOM: Templates HTML